ebzzry/ebzzry.github.io/src/en/livefrog.md

     $ raco pkg install frog/ sxml/ livefrog/

 The trailing slashes are important, to tell `raco` that you are installing from local directories.
-Without it, it will try to fetch the sources from the internet.
+Without it, it will try to fetch the sources from the Internet.

 <a name="basics"></a>Basics